DLR-TS/GeoServer-Monitor-PostgreSQL/README.md

 7. Create a new table in your PostgreSQL database to store the request information.
 DDL statements are present in `create_tables.sql`.
 8. Restart the GeoServer.

-Alternatively, prebuilt JARs for some versions of the GeoServer are available in this repository under tags.

 ## Working

 Figure 1 shows the working of GeoServer Monitor PostgreSQL Plugin.
 Whenever GeoServer receives a request, the Monitor plugin generates the metrics related to that request.
 These are forwared to the GeoServer Monitor PostgreSQL plugin, which in turn stores these metrics to a database.
 The metrics are stored after the request is post-processed.